-As a mother, I can understand the reluctance that a parent may have after hearing “horror stories” about a childhood vaccination or children getting injured after HPV vaccination.
-However, as a health professional, I know that benefits of vaccination outweigh the risks of not vaccinating.
+As a health professional, I know that vaccines offer huge benefits and prevent many kids from getting badly hurt.
 My daughter Madi will be getting the HPV vaccine to help protect her from cancers in adulthood.

 What Exactly is Human Papillomavirus or HPV?